There is a difference between a ruffle and a flounce, even though both are commonly referred to as a ruffle.

 A ruffle is created when you sew two rows of stitches on the edge of a strip of fabric.
 The threads are then pulled, to form gathers at the top edge of the fabric.

 A flounce is created when you cut fabric circular.
 The top edge of the flounce will be smooth and not gathered like the ruffle.
-Click on the post Pencil Skirt With Flounce to see the difference.
+Click on the post Pencil Skirt With Side Flounce to see the difference.

-The texture of the fabric is like GEORGETTE, so I used a fabric sheet over my work surface, while cutting my blouse panels out.
+I used embroidered Chiffon, so I used a fabric sheet over my work surface, while cutting my blouse panels out.
 The sheet prevents the fabric from moving and slipping, as is commonly the problem with delicate fabrics like CHIFFONS, GEORGETTE and other delicate fabrics.

 The owner of this blog may be compensated as a result of your actions originating from this blog.
 Some of the links to third party websites may be referral links, and as such the webmaster stands to earn a commission from any resulting purchase.